Integrate PayPal payment gateway in Laravel

 Access keys and test users

-In order to integrate PayPal into our application, we must have a PayPal account, once achieved, if we go to the PayPal development site:
+To integrate PayPal into our application, we must have a PayPal account.
+Once obtained, we go to the PayPal developer site:

 https://developer.paypal.com/home